When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons!

 - It is by far the easiest option

-- Variety of excursions and activities
+- There are a large variety of excursions and activities offered

 - The cruise ship will wait for the excursion if it is late back

-I’ve been on a number of cruises where I haven’t taken any organised excursions and it has been FINE.
+I’ve been on a number of cruises where I haven’t taken any organised excursions and it has been absolutely FINE!

-Do Your Own Thing
+Do Your Own Thing!

-This is a bit more difficult in ports in the Caribbean where everything seems to cost money but in most European ports you can walk around or take public transport.
+This is a bit more difficult in ports in the Caribbean, where everything seems to cost money – but in most European ports you can walk around or take public transport.

 The main difference is that the cruise ship would not wait if an independent tour was running late.
 The ship would depart at the scheduled time.

-It is possible to put on a lot of weight when cruising due to the unlimited food and often frequent drinking but it isn’t necessarily going to happen.
+It is possible to put on a lot of weight when cruising due to the unlimited food and often frequent drinking – but it isn’t necessarily going to happen.

 There are a number of ways you can avoid gaining weight on a cruise (if you want to):